noxthot/ss22_julia_workshop/pages/introduction/functions.md

  1.0
  1.0
 ```
 The reason for this behaviour is that `sincos1` changes the input as Julia functions work with call-by-reference.
 I.e., they do not generate a local copy of the input and instead directly work on the same memory that has been used by the caller.
 This memory is not reallocated due to the use of `.=`.
 On the other hand, `sincos2` allocates new memory, since `x = sin.(cos.(x))` will create new memory for `x` on which the values of `sin.(cos.(x))` are stored.
 Hence the memory of $x$ known to the caller is not modified and the original values are preserved.
-Not that the name `sincos2!(x)` is hence misleading and the function should be renamed to `sincos2(x)`.
+Note that the name `sincos2!(x)` is hence misleading and the function should be renamed to `sincos2(x)`.
 2. We have
 ```julia
 function sincos1!(x)